akserg/recaptcha/README.md

 ReCaptcha
 =========

-ReCaptcha is a server side Dart library for interfacing with [ReCAPTCHA](https://developers.google.com/recaptcha) service from Goole.
+ReCaptcha is a server side Dart library for interfacing with [ReCAPTCHA](https://developers.google.com/recaptcha) service from Google.

 Installation
 ------------